 This nasal mask has flattened silicone tubing that rests on your cheeks and a curved nasal cradle that fits securely at the base of your nose, but otherwise the mask doesn’t make any contact with your face and offers an open view, so you can catch up on the latest Netflix series before bed.

 Overall, this mask is ideal for side sleepers since its top-of-head hose connection can easily keep up with movement without causing excessive leak events.

 With the AirFit N30i Nasal CPAP Mask With Headgear Starter Pack, you can take your pick of a standard or small-sized frame, and no matter which size you choose, you will receive three cushions in various sizes (small, medium, and small-wide) to help you find the right fit.
 For your convenience, you can switch out the frame of the AirFit N30i with the frame of the AirFit P30i; this can be especially helpful for those who wish to try multiple mask styles.

 The Bottom Line: The AirFit N30i Nasal CPAP Mask is one of the best CPAP masks for side sleepers, but it also boasts flattened tubing and a notching system along its headgear.
 Order today!

-Best For Active Sleepers
+Best For Active Sleepers (Most Comfortable)

 The DreamWear Nasal Mask is Ideal For: